PacktPublishing/Mastering-PHP-Design-Patterns/README.md

 ## Instructions and Navigation

 This is the code repository for
-[Mastering PHP Design Patterns][mastering-php-design-patterns], published by Packt.
+[Mastering PHP Design Patterns][https://www.packtpub.com/application-development/mastering-php-design-patterns?utm_source=github&utm_medium=repository&utm_campaign=9781785880544], published by Packt.

 There are no additional code bundle for the following chapters: